MongoDB Monitor

 MongoDB Specific Settings

-- Connection URI Structure: The full connection URL to a cluster or server exposing
+- Connection URI: The full connection URL to a cluster or server exposing the

-mongodb://username:password@localhost:27017, while clustered setups rely on a slightly different structure e.gmongodb+srv://admin:[email protected]/.
-Updu will extract parameters necessary to verify the database and authenticate automatically utilizing these URL patterns.
+mongodinstance.
+A standard prefix looks likemongodb://username:password@localhost:27017, while clustered setups rely on a slightly different structure such asmongodb+srv://admin:[email protected]/. updu extracts the parameters needed to verify the database and authenticate automatically from these URI patterns.

 Example Use Cases

-- Mongo Deployments: Ensuring your MongoDB replica set is online and the primary is available to accept data operations.
+- Mongo Deployments: Ensure your MongoDB replica set is online and the primary is available to accept data operations.